amigavision/amigavision.github.io/docs.md

 Make sure you use the "Pocket" edition of AmigaVision, since we have had to make some Pocket-specific changes.

-* Download the [latest version] of the Amiga core for the Analogue Pocket and put it on your device.
+* Download the latest version of the [Amiga Pocket Core] and put it on your device.
 * Copy the included files in the AmigaVision Pocket setup to the `/Assets/amiga/common` directory on your Pocket SD card.
 * Start the Amiga core.